vinc/advent-of-code/README.md

 # Advent of Code

-[Advent of Code](https://adventofcode.com/) is an annual set of programming challenges that follow an Advent calendar.
+[Advent of Code](https://adventofcode.com/) is a yearly programming event in December where participants solve daily puzzles.

 ## Participations